sethppierce/can-of-books-frontend/README.md

 Finish time:  5 PM EST

 Actual time needed to complete: 2

+### Name of feature: Update Book

+Estimate of time needed to complete: 2 hours

+Start time: 3 PM EST

+Finish time:  4:30 PM EST

+Actual time needed to complete: one and a half hours

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->